efredericks/gvsu-cis367/setup.md

 ## Unity

 Download the [Unity installer](https://store.unity.com/#plans-individual){:target="_blank"} and install as specified.
 Note - you'll need to sign up for a **Student** account.
 This is free as long as you're not making a specific amount of money on your projects.

-### VSCode Integration

-Unity scripting is much easier when you setup a local environment to develop your scripts in.
-I like VSCode though you might prefer something else (Vim, Notepad++, Sublime, etc.).
-The steps should be similar, however you might need to search out a guide for your particular editor of fancy.

-1. Step 1 TBD